demelere/Robotic-arm-automation/README.md

 5. From project directory root run `python3 pick_and_place_balls.py`

 ### Updates and notes:
+#### 12/8/22
+* This simulation environment would be a good candidate for deep reinforcement learning.

 #### 11/7/22
 Refactored a couple small details and updated the scaling to show the full pattern while accounting for ball diameter.
 To do:
 * Refactor functions into a class that could be called from another script